 To all current and returning students:

 Students must register their vehicle with the university.
-In order to register your vehicle please bring a completed Student Vehicle Registration Form along with a copy of your vehicle's current Department of Motor Vehicles registration, to the Police Department Parking Office, WS 247D, (203) 837-3289, during normal business hours 9:00 am to 5:00pm Monday through Thursday and 7:00 am to 3:00 pm on Fridays.
+In the event that the online process is down, please bring a completed Student Vehicle Registration Form along with a copy of your vehicle's current Department of Motor Vehicles registration, to the Police Department.

 Please follow the link for parking rules and regulations, enforcement and appeals or contact the University Police Department at 203-837-9300 or 203-837-3289.
 You may visit them on Roberts Avenue, Midtown Campus or the Parking Office located at Westside Campus, Classroom Building, Room 247D.